jglanz/AMD_OC_Ryzen/README.md

 - To build OpenCore using Pavo's OCBuilder.
 It is recommended to use the Release version.
 - Move included folders for ACPI, Drivers, Kexts and the plist files into EFI/OC folder created by OCBuilder
 - NOTE: the config.plist file does not contain SNs but place-holders that say "FILL-IN".
-You must supply these values on         your own.
+You must supply these values on your own (here, a copy of Clover can be useful for deriving un-used SNs and UUIDs.
 - Final EFI folder should have a structure as shown below (OC v056 as of 3/1/2020).

 ## EFI Folder